-The Riverview Therapy team is a well-educated and skilled team in their various disciplines of physical therapy.
+The Riverview Therapy team is a well-educated and skilled team in their various areas of expertise.
 We accept multiple insurance plans and can verify your insurance funding with our medical billing specialist.
 The Riverview Therapy team has been active in our resident lives at our retirement community for many years, and we are excited to be at the point where we can offer our services to non-resident and private pay clients.
-Located next to our RiverBrew Coffee shop, and Riverview Stylez Salon, you can complete a full-day of appointments in one-stop.
+Located next to our RiverBrew Coffee shop, and Riverview Stylz Salon, you can complete a full-day of appointments in one-stop.

 Physical Therapy is care that aims to ease pain and help you function, move, and live better.
-You can utilize the benefits of PT to:
+You can utilize the benefits of Physical Therapy to:

 • Relieve pain and tightness.